t3kt/perform/README.md

 Perform is a master system for hosting other generative systems, made with TouchDesigner.

+## Concepts/Glossary
+* Project - a (semi-)isolated generative rendering system
+* Host - a TouchDesigner project (toe) which hosts one or more dynamically loaded projects

 ## Goals
 * shared infrastructure for things like parameter mappings, midi, and post-processing
 * mix and combine output from multiple generative systems